 Sievers, J. et al. (2021): An integrated marine data collection for the German Bight â€“ Part 1: Subaqueous geomorphology and surface sedimentology (1996â€“2016).
 Earth Syst.
 Sci.
 Data, 13, 4053-4065, https://doi.org/10.5194/essd-13-4053-2021/a>

 Hagen, R. et al. (2021): An integrated marine data collection for the German Bight â€“ Part 2: Tides, salinity, and waves (1996â€“2015).
 Earth Syst.
 Sci.
 Data, 13, 2573â€“2594, https://doi.org/10.5194/essd-13-2573-2021

 Bundesanstalt fÃ¼r Wasserbau, 2019, Jahreskennblatt Jahr - Kurzfassung der Validierung, doi: https://www.doi.org/10.18451/k2_easygsh_jkbl_(1996-2015) (Ger.)

 For the use of EasyGSH-DB data products in publications (articles, papers, reports, books, and data products derived from EasyGSH-DB products), all users are subject to the provisions of CC BY 4.0.

-To cite the EasyGSH-DB hydrodynamics or sea state products, please indicate: "The EasyGSH-DB products and metadata were obtained from the EasyGSH-DB portal www.easygsh-db.org " and quote the DOI : https://www.doi.org/10.18451/k2_easygsh_1 for the following reference:
+To cite the EasyGSH-DB hydrodynamics or sea state products, please indicate: "The EasyGSH-DB products and metadata were obtained from the EasyGSH-DB portal www.easygsh-db.org ".
+In addition, the data description papers and the data DOI can be cited.

 To cite the final scientific report: